Self Driving Cars

 With 55 vehicles to its name, Apple now operates the second-largest fleet of all autonomous car developers.
 First place (104 vehicles) belongs to GM Cruise, the General Motors initiative to build a car without a steering wheel.
 Waymo, owned by Google parent Alphabet, is in third with 51 vehicles, while Tesla is fourth with 41 and Drive.Ai is fifth with 14.

-In all, there are 409 self-driving test vehicles with permission to be used by 53 permit holders in California.
+In total, 53 permit holders in California have permission to use 409 self-driving test vehicles.
 Many companies operate additional fleets in Arizona, where Uber recently had its license suspended following a fatality with an autonomous test car.

-Despite the sudden increase in autonomous vehicles being used by Apple, the company has not yet applied for one of California's new truly driverless permits, which grants permission for a car to drive itself on public roads with no one on board.
-Instead of a safety driver, companies operating these vehicles must be able to remotely shut them down at any moment.
+Despite the sudden increase in Apple's use of autonomous vehicles, the company has not yet applied for one of California's new truly driverless permits, which grants permission for a car to drive itself on public roads with no one on board.
+Instead of a safety driver, companies operating these vehicles must be able to shut them down remotely at any moment.

 How the interior of a driverless car could look, according to GMGeneral Motors

-Rumors have swirled for years that Apple is working on a car, but where the so-called Project Titan began life with dreams of making an actual car, the focus shifted more recently to developing autonomous technology, not complete vehicles.
-This is a direction shared by many technology companies, such as Waymo, which plans to install its autonomous system on up to 20,000 electric Jaguars by 2020.
+Rumors have swirled for years that Apple is working on a car.
+While the so-called Project Titan began with dreams of making an actual car, the focus has recently shifted to developing autonomous technology rather than complete vehicles.
+Many technology companies, such as Waymo, share this direction.
+By 2020, Waymo plans to install its autonomous system on up to 20,000 electric Jaguars.

-Although Apple hasn't made any formal announcements about its automotive ambitions (aside from its CarPlay infotainment system), the company's director of artificial intelligence, Ruslan Salakhutdinov, gave some insight into what the company is doing at an AI event in December 2017.
+Although Apple hasn't made any formal announcements about its automotive ambitions (aside from its CarPlay infotainment system), the company's director of artificial intelligence, Ruslan Salakhutdinov, gave some insight into what it is doing at an AI event in December 2017.

-Writing about the autonomous system in a paper, Salakhutdinov said how it works in the rain and spots pedestrians partially hidden by parked cars.
+In a paper, Salakhutdinov described the autonomous system's operation in the rain and its ability to spot pedestrians partially hidden by parked cars.

-While we don't have much more information for now, Apple will have to submit a Vehicle Disengagement Report to the DMV in January 2019.
-A requirement for all companies operating driverless vehicles in California, this is a document which logs every time an autonomous car's safety driver had to intervene, and why.
+While we don't have much more information for now, Apple must submit a Vehicle Disengagement Report to the DMV in January 2019.
+A requirement for all companies operating driverless vehicles in California, this document logs every time an autonomous car's safety driver had to intervene and why.

 Like GearBrain on Facebook